The Harsh Origins of Copiapoa

-By every measure the Atacama Desert borders on the otherworldly.
-Encompassing only 40,541 sq miles (105,000 sq km) in northern Chile, the Atacama is the oldest and driest non-polar desert on Earth, subject to the highest surface irradiance (the output of light energy emitted from the sun to Earth) on the planet.
-There are areas in the desert which have not received rainfall for over 1,000 years.
-Yet the Atacama is considered a cool desert!
+To truly appreciate the singular beauty of Copiapoa, one must first understand the extraordinary environment that shaped them: Chile’s Atacama Desert.
+By every measure, the Atacama borders on the otherworldly.
+Covering just 40,541 square miles (105,000 sq km) in northern Chile, it is the oldest and driest non-polar desert on Earth and experiences the highest surface irradiance anywhere on the planet.
+Some areas have gone over 1,000 years without measurable rainfall—yet despite this, the Atacama is classified as a cool desert.

 The Atacama Desert in Northern Chile